Cambodia–Philippines relations

-The Cambodia–Philippines relations refers to the diplomatic relations between the Philippines and Cambodia.
+Cambodia–Philippines relations refers to the diplomatic relations between the Philippines and Cambodia.
 Relations were formally established in August 1957.
 The Philippines and Cambodia have maintained cordial ties since the resumption of diplomatic relations in 1995.
 Cambodia maintains an embassy in Manila and the Philippines also maintains an embassy in Phnom Penh.

-Relations
+History

 Prior to European colonization, the people of the Cambodian civilization and the port-kingdoms of the Philippines had traded with each other for centuries.
 The trade was negated after Spain subjugated and took control of the Philippines in the 16th century.
-Before the Philippines was colonized, Portuguese explorers recorded that people from Luzon-Philippines called Lucoes participated in wars across Southeast Asia and were even soldier-mercenaries in the Burmese-Siamese wars between Thailand and Myanmar, who were fighting over who would invade Cambodia.
+Before the Philippines was colonized, Portuguese explorers recorded that some people from Luzon-Philippines called Lucoes participated as soldier-mercenaries in the Burmese-Siamese wars between Myanmar and Thailand, whose territories included parts of modern-day Cambodia.

 Having witnessed the Lucoes ' involvement in the Burmese-Siamese Wars, in 1594, Cambodia sent an embassy in Manila, requesting military assistance against the invading Siam (now Thailand) from the rulers of Luzon (which had now changed hands from Native Filipinos to Spaniards).
 The embassy delegation, headed by Blas Ruiz and Diego Belloso, persuaded the Spanish governor general to the Philippines, Luis Perez Dasmarinas, to send an expedition to Cambodia to aid the king.
 The expedition consisted of one ship and two junks.
 It left the Philippines in 1596, carrying artillery and ammunition.
 After the invasion of Cambodia by Thailand in the Siamese-Cambodian War.
 The Spanish officers together with their Filipino and Mexican troops plus Portuguese and Japanese allies briefly restored the Christian Cambodian King Satha II who was in exile in Laos, back to the throne.
 However, after that, a reinvasion by the Thais supported by Chams and Malays killed King Satha II and the royal family was once again exiled.

 There is record of commercial contact between Cambodia and Spanish Manila in the seventeenth century.
 Cambodia was a source of boat building for Manila because of the excellent timber that came from the country's forests.

 When the French conquered Indochina and released the Kingdom of Cambodia from Thai domination as a protectorate of France, and restored the Cambodian royal family, Spanish-Filipinos were among the troops that were with the French in the conquest of Indochina.